 There may be a hint here, too, that Wytheville was number one in Federal Army occupations.

-But here, with a 'Millennium Time Capsule' (by January 2100, this place may be below sea level), we have a monument to Daniel Boone and the so-called Spanish-American War, when the USA became 'a dominant power for peace in the world'.
+It's Ole' Dan'l Boone, in the flesh, as it were.
+Here, with a 'Millennium Time Capsule' (by January 2100, this place may be below sea level), we have a monument to Daniel Boone and, also, to the so-called Spanish-American War, when the USA became 'a dominant power for peace in the world'.
 (Or at least 'dominant')

 Welcome to Wytheville.